LegalPhysics/Research/LinaKaisey/HarvardLivingLaw.Project.Proposals.md

 ##Next Steps

 Project ownership.
 How long will project approval take?
+What role for Lina, who is really invested?
 What are handoff points?